Overview

 Figure 13: Main drivers of the energy consumption variation in industry

-Source: ODYSSEEKey goals for the decarbonization of the industry sector are a highly efficient use of resources, and the coordination of the energy demand from industrial facilities with the energy supply from renewable sources.
-Other measures are company advisory programs, thermal renovation of existing company buildings, compulsory energy audits for large companies and the implementation of energy and environmental management systems.
-In addition, research and industry are funded to develop and test new concepts and so-called “breakthrough technologies” for low-CO2 production.
+Source: ODYSSEECentral objectives for decarbonizing the industry sector include optimizing resource utilization and aligning energy demand from industrial facilities with renewable energy sources.
+Complementary measures encompass company advisory programs, thermal upgrades for existing structures, mandatory energy audits for large enterprises, and the establishment of energy and environmental management systems.
+Additionally, research and industry initiatives receive funding to explore and trial innovative concepts and "breakthrough technologies" aimed at achieving low-CO2 production.

 Table 4: Sample of policies and measures implemented in the industry sector